-Bone mineral density, or bone density, is a term that refers to the thickness and strength of bone.
-As oestrogen helps to protect bones, treatments that reduce oestrogen, or stop it from working, can reduce bone density and increase your risk of bone fractures.
+Bone mineral density, or bone density, refers to the thickness and strength of bone.
+Because the hormone oestrogen helps to protect bones, treatments that reduce oestrogen or stop it from working can reduce bone density and increase your risk of bone fractures.

 Not all breast cancer treatments reduce bone density.
 The treatments that are known to affect bone density include:

-If you are currently on, or about to begin, one of the above treatments it is a good idea to speak with your doctor about your bone health.
-It’s important to discuss your bone health early on, as most women with lowered bone density do not experience any symptoms.
-In fact, most women don’t realise their bone density is low until they fracture a bone.
+If you are currently taking, or about to begin taking, one of the above treatments, it is a good idea to speak with your doctor about your bone health.
+It’s important to discuss your bone health early on, as most people with lowered bone density do not experience any symptoms.
+In fact, most people don’t realise their bone density is low until they fracture a bone.